Leon Osman

 Leon Osman (born 17 May 1981) is an English former professional footballer who played as a midfielder.
 He spent almost all of his career at Everton, making 433 appearances and scoring 57 goals.
 Earlier in his career he spent time on loan at Football League clubs Carlisle United and Derby County.
 Osman earned two international caps for the England national team, making his debut at the age of 31.

 Early life

 Osman was born in Wigan, Greater Manchester, to a Turkish Cypriot father and a British mother, and raised in Skelmersdale, Lancashire.
 He attended Up Holland High School and Winstanley College.
+He is also of Somali descent through his paternal grandfather.

 Club career

 Early career and loans

 Osman joined the Everton Academy as a boy, and was part of the team that won the 1998 FA Youth Cup.
 Following the cup victory, he sustained a knee injury which kept him from playing for a year.

 He was loaned to Carlisle United of the Third Division in October 2002, making his first-team debut on the 5th by playing the full 90 minutes of a 2–1 home defeat to Torquay United.
 He scored once for the team in a league fixture against Macclesfield Town on 19 October to ensure a 2–2 draw at Moss Rose, and twice against Oldham Athletic in the Football League Trophy three days later in a 4–3 away victory.
 On returning to Everton in January, he made his Premier League debut in a 4–3 defeat at Tottenham Hotspur on 12 January 2003, replacing Li Tie in added time.
 His only other Everton appearance of the season was his Goodison Park debut on 26 April, replacing Steve Watson at the end of a 2–1 win over Aston Villa.

 Osman was granted a one-year extension to his Everton contract in the summer of 2003, but failed to break into the first team until the end of the 2003–04 season.
 Instead, he was again loaned out, this time to Derby County in the First Division.
 He had an integral role in Derby's successful bid to avoid relegation, and manager George Burley tried to buy him from Everton.
 Instead, Osman returned to his parent club with three matches remaining in Everton's season.
 Manager David Moyes gave Osman his first start on 1 May 2004 at Wolverhampton Wanderers, and he headed Everton into the lead within three minutes from a James McFadden cross, although they eventually lost 2–1.